NamanBalaji/Flight-Prices-Predictor/README.md

 # Flight-Prices-Predictor
-A ML model that can predict flight prices with a decent accuracy.
+A ML model based on the random forest algorithm.

+Using the random forest algorithm achived an accuracy of 79% Incorporated Hyperparameter tuning ,i increased the accuracy to 81%